-We offer a “support until you do not need us guarantee”, so you can either resit the course for free, but you will need to maybe travel to another centre to do this, or we can support you online through our group chats and Facebook groups to help you through and get your feeling great again about your new skills.
+We offer “support until you do not need us guarantee”, so you can either resit the course for free, but you will need to maybe travel to do this, or we can support you online through our group chats and Facebook groups to help you through and get your feeling great again about your new skills.

 11. How experienced are the trainers?

 All of our trainers are qualified assessors and all have been trained in the courses that they are offering on their centres and all hold Level 4 in all regulated courses. years of combined experience brings excellent tuition.

 12. How do I become a centre?
 I’m interested in becoming a trainer and a part of Advanced Aesthetics International?